IgMann/rooftops-segmentation-solar-panels-estimation-project/README.md

 4. The results obtained for each image were then stored and statistically analyzed using Python's pandas library.

+## Spark Integration

+The project also includes a version that integrates Apache Spark for distributed processing.
+The main differences in the Spark version are:

+1. Spark is used for data preprocessing and structuring.
+The image data is loaded into a Spark DataFrame, and transformations are applied using Spark SQL and UDFs (User-Defined Functions).

+2. During training and evaluation, Spark is used to calculate the AUC-ROC metric.
+The model predictions and ground truth masks are collected and converted into a Spark DataFrame, and the "BinaryClassificationEvaluator" is used to calculate the AUC-ROC.

+3. In the post-processing step, Spark is used to parallelize the processing of result images and the calculation of various metrics such as IoU, object counts, roof areas, and solar panel estimations.
+The results are collected into a Spark DataFrame and saved as a CSV file.

+The Spark integration allows for distributed processing of the data and can handle larger datasets more efficiently compared to the non-Spark version.

 ## Results

+Results are shown in this table:
 ![Results statistics](results.png)

 ## License